There is nothing as fine as a piece of roast pork belly with crispy crackling paired with a roasting pan gravy it is comfort food heaven!

 - Salt and Pepper

-- Make sure you pork belly is at room temperature and the skin is dry before beginning.
+- Make sure your pork belly has been bought closer to room temperature before cooking.

-- Now score the skin of the pork in a cross hatch pattern with each cut around 1cm from the last.
+- Score the skin of the pork in a crosshatch pattern with each cut around 1cm from the last.

-- When the skin is beginning to blister and crackle turn down the heat to 150°C and allow to cook for another 2 hours.
+- When the skin is beginning to blister and crackle turn down the heat to 150°C or 300°F and allow to cook for another 2 hours.